alexanderRussanow/new_pet_project/README.md

 ### `npm run build:dev`

+Runs Webpack in Dev mode.\

+### `npm run build:prod`

+Runs Webpack in Prod mode.\

-Runs Webpack Bundle Analyzer.\
+Webpack Bundle Analyzer availible only with Dev mode.\
-Open [http://localhost:8888/](http://localhost:8888/) to view it in the browser.
+Open [http://127.0.0.1:8888/](http://127.0.0.1:8888/) to view it in the browser.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.